When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Which display sizes are suitable for reading sheet music?

 The largest e-readers available on the market have a 13.3-inch display with a 4:3 aspect ratio.
 These screens are slightly smaller than a sheet of paper.
-To be more precise, the area of 13.3-inch displays is 90.8% of the area of a Letter-size paper.
+To be more precise, the area of 13.3-inch displays is 90.8% of the area of a Letter-size paper, or 87.8% of the area of an A4-size sheet of paper.

-Sheet of paper, compared to 13.3-inch and 10.3-inch e-reader screens.
-The surfaces and dimensions are those of the screens and not those of the tablets.
+Sheet of paper, compared to 13.3-inch, 10.65-inch and 10.3-inch e-reader displays.
+The surfaces and dimensions are those of the screens and not those of the e-book-readers.

 For the vast majority of musicians, an e-reader with a 13.3-inch screen is therefore recommended.